cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 * Is highly available, can be deployed with multiple replicas. ( available only when used NFS like Storage file system )
 * Uses persistent volume to survive restarts/failures.
 * Uses external DB (postgress), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami/postgresql
-* Uses external Message Brokes (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami
+* Uses external Message Brokers (rabbitMQ), which may be deployed via public helm chart of Bitnami: https://github.com/bitnami/charts/tree/master/bitnami

 This is how the setup looks after it's deployed to 'cfy-example' namespace (it's possible to have multiple replicas (pods) of cloudify manager):